 It was starting to get dark outside, so he went into the kitchen and made us a light supper of sandwiches and soup.
-He apologized for his limited culinary abilities, but I assured him that the meal was fine and very satisfying (which was true — particularly since I’d had no lunch).
+He apologized for his limited culinary capabilities, but I assured him that the meal was fine and very satisfying (which was true – particularly since I’d had no lunch).

 As we were finishing up, the front door opened and my employer stepped in.
-She and I regarded each other for a moment, until she said, “If you must know, I did have a small glass of white wine, with the girls, in the course of my investigation.”
+She and I regarded each other for a moment, until she said, “If you must know, I did have a small glass of white wine, with the girls, in the course of today’s investigation.”

 Professor Lebrun stood and started to clear away our dishes, keeping his face averted so she couldn’t see his expression.

 “Perhaps you’d like a sandwich?
 Or some soup?”
 I prompted.

 She looked thoughtful as I steered her to a chair.
 “I’m wondering why you’re posing that as an either-or construct…”